terminator1626/freeusdt-auto-earn-public/README.md

 ### Windows
 1. Download `FreeUSDT Auto Earn 1.0.0.exe`
-2. Run the installer and follow the on-screen instructions
+2. Run the app
+3. Log in to your FreeUSDT.eu account using the email address you registered with FaucetPay.io
+4. Earn

 ### Linux
 1. Download `FreeUSDT Auto Earn-1.0.0.AppImage`